genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ..
 TODO Add a few words about bisulfite sequencing technology

-Bisulfite sequencing mapping with BSMAP
+Bisulfite Sequencing Mapping with BSMAP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to map high-throughput bisulfite sequencing (BS) reads at the level of the whole genome.
+To calculate

 .. image:: images/bisulfite_seq_mapping_app_page.png